ZSKYC/HelioX20/Installation/WindowsFastboot.md

 #### **Prepare your Windows host machine**

-- xflash.exe
-   - \xflash\bin\win\xflash.exe
+- A windowns PC host
+   - ADB and ADB Driver need installed in this windows PC, thus, we can send adb command by it.
 - Normal load(Include image files and scatter file etc.)
    - You can put it in anywhere, eg, \xflash\bin\win\img
+   - The PGPT file can't generated from your build system, so if you build new images, this file should be reserved(it can format the eMMC into constant partition).
 - Special images and scatter file
    - You can put it in anywhere, eg, \xflash\bin\win\FES.
-How to build it?
-   - Please see “How to build special images”.
+   - How to build it?
+Please see “How to build special images”.
-- lib.cfg.xml
-   - \xflash\bin\win\config
 - fastboot.exe
-   - \xflash\bin\win, you shoud put it in normal load folder.
+   - you can put it in normal load folder.
 - fastboot command script file
    - Writen by yourself, you should put it in normal load folder.